Gilles de Rais: Franco-Breton alliance through the House of Valois-Anjou

-In any case, in 1905, this anecdote enabled Salomon Reinach, supporter of Gilles de Rais’s innocence, to blacken Malestroit by highlighting the accusations of treachery and Anglophilia levelled against Gilles de Rais’s future judge.
-As a result, Salomon Reinach fashioned the image of a French war hero who became the victim of a Breton tribunal presided over by a treacherous bishop harbouring "the darkest designs and the longest resentments", emphasizes cultural advisor Philippe Reliquet.
+In 1905, Salomon Reinach, who argued for Gilles de Rais's innocence, used this anecdote to portray Malestroit in an unfavourable light by emphasizing the accusations of treason and Anglophilia made against the future judge of Gilles de Rais.
+As cultural adviser Philippe Reliquet notes, Reinach thus fashioned the image of a French war hero who fell victim to a Breton tribunal presided over by a treacherous bishop harbouring "the darkest designs and the longest resentments".